 10. Go to the spa!
 There is nothing better for a lady going solo to do than go to the spa!
 Go ahead, get that massage!
 You deserve it!

 There are some of the things I like to do when I have some Mommy time at the parks.
-Have you ever going to the Disney Parks Solo?
+Have you gone to Disney World Solo?
 What are some of the things you did?
 Let us know in the comment box below.